Ena-Sharma/Meraki-axios-API/README.md

 ## Meraki-axios-API
-SARAL is the eLearning platform of NavGurukul.
-Which is available on website saral.navgurukul.org created a CLI based app where users can access the content of Saral using the terminal.
+Meraki is the eLearning platform of NavGurukul.
+Which is available on website https://www.merakilearn.org/ created a CLI based app where users can access the content of Meraki using the terminal.
 So basically I used Axios ( library in JavasScript used for making a HTTP requests

 ## how to install node ?
 if you are working on windows open your command prompt and if you are working in mac or linux so open your terminal